Tracy walking into Thornbury Castle

 d18ac01dba20d7e884a50d594653e911

-An eye-catching gem in Warwickshire, the 19th-century Studley Castle is an impressive example of Gothic Revival architecture.
-Walking and cycling routes wind through the grounds and rural surroundings, and guests can enjoy diverse activities like archery and shooting.
+An eye-catching gem in Warwickshire, on the edge of the Cotswolds, the 19th-century Studley Castle is an impressive example of Gothic Revival architecture.
+Run by Warner Hotels, it is an adults-only retreat, so worth knowing if you are travelling as a family.
+Walking and cycling routes wind through the grounds and rural surroundings, and guests can enjoy activities like archery and rifle shooting.

 The Stables Spa offers plenty of relaxation, with a steam room, sauna, swimming pool, and variety of treatments.